notaryproject/specifications/specs/signature-specification.md

 #### Extended attributes for *Notation* Plugins

-Notation is a CLI and set of libraries that offer an implementation of the Notary Project signature specification.
-Notation allows you to sign artifacts as well as verify artifacts using Notary Project signatures.
+Notation is a CLI and has set of libraries that offer an implementation of the Notary Project signature specification.
+Notation allows you to sign artifacts as well as verify artifacts against Notary Project signatures.

 This section documents extended attributes used by Notation to support plugins.
 Plugins is a *Notation* concept that allows parts of signing and verification logic to be performed by an external provider.